EmreDogu/calculator-javascript-project/README.md

 # calculator-javascript-project

 Final [project](https://www.theodinproject.com/lessons/foundations-calculator) of Foundations part from The Odin Project Full Stack Development course!
-Now it's time for general Back End and advanced Front End lectures to go through.
+Now it's time for me to start Back End and Advanced Front End lectures.
 For this project, I have designed a fully functional calculator, where you can do such things:

 <ul>
   <li>Usual arithmetic calculation (+,-,/,*)</li>